blinkboxbooks/labs.stream-processing-examples.scala/README.md

 The result is in [AkkaEnrichmentPipeline.scala](src/main/scala/com/blinkbox/books/streams/AkkaEnrichmentPipeline.scala) with the shared code in [AkkaPipelineActors.scala](src/main/scala/com/blinkbox/books/streams/AkkaPipelineActors.scala).
 Now the example code is more succinct.
 It's still much longer than the Rx example, but now we do have the advantage of exact control over the behaviour and error handling at each step.
 Developers aren't complete shielded from Akka though, they still have to know how to write and debug actors.

-Note that the actor code in this section uses a number of patterns such as "Capture Context" and "Cameo", see the [Effective Akka book](http://my.safaribooksonline.com/book/programming/scala/9781449360061/2dot-patterns-of-actor-usage/ch02_html) for details on these.
+Note that the actor code in this section uses a number of patterns such as "Capture Context" and "Cameo", see the ["Effective Akka"](http://my.safaribooksonline.com/book/programming/scala/9781449360061/2dot-patterns-of-actor-usage/ch02_html) book for details on these.
+Also, ["Developing an Akka Edge"](http://techbus.safaribooksonline.com/9781939902054/h2_43_xhtml?percentage=0&reader=html#X2ludGVybmFsX0h0bWxWaWV3P3htbGlkPTk3ODE5Mzk5MDIwNTQlMkZjaDAwNF9jaGFwdGVyXzVfaGFuZGxpbmdfZmF1bHRzX2FuZF9hY3Rvcl9oaWVyYXJjaHlfeGh0bWwmcXVlcnk9) is a good source of information about error handling patterns in Akka.

 ## Futures